huggingface/blog/stackllama.md

 ![llama prompt](https://huggingface.co/datasets/trl-internal-testing/example-images/resolve/main/blog/stackllama/llama_prompt.png)

-Although we shouldn't trust its advice on Llama matters just, yet, the answer looks coherent and even provides a Google link.
+Although we shouldn't trust its advice on LLaMA matters just, yet, the answer looks coherent and even provides a Google link.
 Let's have a look and some of the training challenges next.

 ## Challenges, instabilities and workarounds